chathurakodikara/Photo9/README.md

 * I stuck when creating test cases for OAuth.
 Got an issue with Mockery user and faking the process of login.
 If someone know where I got wrong.
 Please let me know.
 I am keen to lean about it

 * Having a Docker container is grate.
 I already have a setup with me.
 However I feel it should improve.
 The Docker container will coming soon..

+### feel free to reachout to me via chathura321@gmail.com or github.